FlexBE/flexbe_turtlesim_demo/docs/example4.md

 Use the "Add Behavior" action shown circled in top of leftmost image; this will open the normal "Load Behavior" dialog.
 From there, you can modify the local state name for the behavior container state.

 Using the state editor view shown in the leftmost image above, you can modify the state machine parameters defined for the state machine (as defined in ["Example 3"](example3.md)).
 In this example, we modified the `waiting_time_a`.

 This ability to compose existing behaviors to build more complex behaviors is a powerful feature of FlexBE.

-While this three-layer HFSM example is relatively trivial for illustrative purposes, FlexBE has been used to develop much more complex behaviors using behavior composition.
+While this three-layer HFSM example is relatively trivial for illustrative purposes, FlexBE has been used to develop much more complex behaviors using this behavior composition.

 For some examples, see these publications: